emp0ry/AnimeShin/README.md

 **GitHub:** https://github.com/emp0ry/MiruShin

-Thank you to everyone who used and contributed to AnimeShin! ❤️
+Thank you to everyone who used AnimeShin! ❤️

 ---